fjrodl/PDDL-course/README.md

-### Exercise 0 <a name="exercise0"></a>
+### Exercise 1 <a name="exercise1"></a>

 This basic exercise that shows how robots can be coordinated to move objects between locations, using actions with preconditions and effects to achieve a specified goal state

-### Exercise 1 <a name="exercise1"></a>
+### Exercise 2 <a name="exercise2"></a>

 Classic example of a robot navigating between rooms.

-The student needs to play between the cost of navigation in order to understand the effects on planner solutions.
+The student needs to play adding links between locations in order to understand the effects on planner solutions.

-### Exercise 2 <a name="exercise2"></a>
+### Exercise 3 <a name="exercise3"></a>

 Example extracted from IPC competition.
 It is possible to see the robot behavior in different contexts.
 The examples present approaches associated to a possible rover.

-Goal: to test all planners
+Goal: to test all planners and to understand the concept "Metrics" in a problem file.

-### Exercise 3 <a name="exercise3"></a>
+### Exercise 4 <a name="exercise4"></a>

 Example of a PDDL domain and problem for a robot gripper for assembling blocks.

-Goal: to observe the sussan anomaly.
+Goal: to observe the Sussman anomaly.

 Tools: popf vs vhpop